 How is responsive design connected to SEO?
 It’s mobile.

-Follow the money and you'll find that hot trends in design and search engine optimization are tied to our shrinking technology.
+Image by Victoria Jones Follow the money, and you'll find that hot trends in design and search engine optimization are tied to our shrinking technology.
 What's in your pocket?
-This mobile, responsive design, SEO and the long tail article originally appeared on the Geekly Group blog.
-(Thanks, Archive.org for the save!)
-(This article is from May 2013.)
-The Tale … Continue reading How is responsive design connected to SEO?
+This mobile, responsive design, voice search, SEO long tail article originally appeared on the Geekly Group blog.
+(Thanks, Archive.org for the save!
+This article is from … Continue reading How is responsive design connected to SEO?
 It’s mobile.

 SEO Usability Vacuum